hansraj2003/Liver_Disease_Predictor/README.md

 ### 3. Model Building

 - Selected features and split the data into training and testing sets.
-- Trained multiple models: K-Nearest Neighbors (KNN), Logistic Regression, Decision Tree, Random Forest, Gradient Boosting, and Support Vector Classifier (SVC).
+- Trained multiple models: Logistic Regression, Random Forest, and Support Vector Classifier (SVC).
 - Evaluated the models using accuracy, precision, recall, and confusion matrix.
 - Selected the best-performing model.